arobles31/readme-generator/README.md

   - [Testing](#testing)
   - [Additional Info](#additional-info)
   ## Description:
-  Wil generate a README file for all your projects
+  Will generate a README file for all your projects
   ## Installation:
   Download repository from GitHub
   ## Usage:
   Run index.js file
   ## License:
-  Apache,GNU-General-Public
+  GNU-General-Public
   ## Contribution:
-  By using it for all projects and providing feedback
+  By using it for all projects and provide feedback
    ## Additional Info:
   - Github: [arobles31](https://github.com/arobles31)
   - Email: